-Acrylics are 10mm think and come with wall fixings.
+Acrylics are 10mm think with wall fixings.

 Many of my shots are planned beforehand.
 When conditions are right I get to my location about 30 minutes before I intend to take the shot.
 If weather conditions change, a sunset does not develop or the lighting is not as I want it I go home and return at a later date.
 I keep a list of landscapes that I would like to photograph.
 So when conditions are right and I am travelling to or from clients I often spend some time taking landscape photographs.

 There are so many locations to visit that are local to me, to capture some great landscapes.
 So my plan is to visit places on my list when weather conditions are at their best.

 As a consequence of the different soil types the landscape, habitats and wildlife in Norfolk are diverse.
 I particularly love photographing the Norfolk coast.
 Norfolk has a long coast with cliffs and wide sandy beaches.
 There are also beautiful woodlands, areas of Outstanding Natural Beauty and the beautiful City of Norwich.
 These habitats attract holiday makers, walkers, boating types and a multitude of birds.

 Norfolk is a large county that juts out out into the North Sea, on the east coast of England.
 It is well known for being flat and consequently for it’s panoramic skies.
 However the county’s reputation for being flat is somewhat exaggerated.
 If you have never visited Norfolk you will probably be surprised to find that much of the county is a gentle undulating landscape.

 In some areas of Norfolk the soil is dry and sandy.
 This consequently results in high temperatures by day and cool temperatures by night.
 Places such as Santon Downham in Breckland often record the highest and lowest temperatures of the county during the day.
 Due to the poor soil the surrounding pine woodland is often stunted and twisted in its growth.